krissuss/practical-guide/README.md

 #### Technical Details

 The script used in this guide relies on multiple tools, listed below.
-Researchers must enable these elements in order to successfully implement this script.
+Researchers must enable these elements to successfully implement this script.

  - Data:
 	 - We are using the csv dataset available at [#HappyBirthdayTaylorSwift Tweet Data](https://kaggle.com/datasets/1d11f844a930184c6b7d2b004c70810797017d7d5c1a72d135a854b90439237d)